php-dev-br/laravel-doc-pt-br/validation.md

             Rule::unique('users')->ignore($user->id),
         ],
     ]);

-You may specify the name of the column under validation using the second parameter of the `unique` method.
-Otherwise, the validation rule attribute name will be used as the column name:

-    'email' => Rule::unique('users', 'email_address')

 If your table uses a primary key column name other than `id`, you may specify the name of the column when calling the `ignore` method: